iTzFabregas/WordCounter/README.md

 You just have to compile the code with **"make all"** then run with **"make run"**.

 ## All words go to a database
-After the execution, two .txt files will be created/updated: "word_stats.txt", and "broken_text.txt".
+After the execution, two .txt files will be created/updated: "word_stats.txt" and "broken_text.txt".

 The first one shows all words and their number in alphabetical order, while the last shows the text with all the words separated in new lines.